roronoaBoi/orkes-poc/scripts/README.md

 }
 ```

-Based on the results from the payload, different steps of a workflow can be initiated.
-In this example, simple inline JavaScript functions are called to log a simple message:
+Based on the payload results, different workflow steps can be triggered.
+In this example, simple inline JavaScript functions log a message.
 ```js
 (function () {
     console.log(`${type_label} subroutines...`)